-If you purchase a CMT rate note, your note will bear interest at an interest rate equal to the CMT rate and adjusted by the spread or spread multiplier, if any, indicated in the relevant pricing supplement.
+If you purchase a CMT rate note, your note will bear interest at an interest rate equal to the CMT rate and adjusted by the spread or spread multiplier, if any, indicated in your pricing supplement.

-The CMT rate will be the following rate as published in H.15(519) opposite the heading "Treasury constant maturities," as that rate is displayed on the designated CMT Reuters page under the heading "...
-Treasury Constant Maturities", under the column for the designated CMT index maturity:
+The CMT rate will be the following rate displayed on the designated CMT Reuters page under the heading "...Treasury Constant Maturities...Federal Reserve Board Release H.15 Mondays Approximately 3:45 P.M.", under the column for the designated CMT index maturity:

-- if the designated CMT Reuters page is Reuters page FRBCMT, the rate for the relevant interest determination date; or - if the designated CMT Reuters page is Reuters page FEDCMT, the weekly or monthly average, as specified in the relevant pricing supplement, for the week that ends immediately before the week in which the relevant interest determination date falls, or for the month that ends immediately before the month in which the relevant interest determination date falls, as applicable.
+- if the designated CMT Reuters page is Reuters page FRBCMT, the rate for the relevant interest determination date; or - if the designated CMT Reuters page is Reuters page FEDCMT, the weekly or monthly average, as specified in your pricing supplement, for the week that ends immediately before the week in which the relevant interest determination date falls, or for the month that ends immediately before the month in which the relevant interest determination date falls, as applicable.

-If the CMT rate cannot be determined in this manner, the following procedures will apply:
+If the CMT rate cannot be determined in this manner, the following procedures will apply.

-- If the applicable rate described above is not displayed on the relevant designated CMT Reuters page at 3:00 P.M., New York City time, on the relevant interest calculation date, unless the calculation is made earlier and the rate is available from that source at that time, then the CMT rate will be the applicable treasury constant maturity rate described above-i.e., for the designated CMT index maturity and for either the relevant interest determination date or the weekly or monthly average, as applicable-as published in H.15(519) opposite the caption "Treasury constant maturities." - If the designated CMT Reuters page is FRBCMT and the applicable rate described above does not appear in H.15(519) by 3:00 P.M., New York City time, on the relevant interest calculation date, unless the calculation is made earlier and the rate is available from one of those sources at that time, then the CMT rate will be the treasury constant maturity rate for the designated CMT index maturity and with reference to the relevant interest determination date, that:
+- If the applicable rate described above is not displayed on the relevant designated CMT Reuters page at 3:00 P.M., New York City time, on the relevant interest calculation date, unless the calculation is made earlier and the rate is available from that source at that time, then the CMT rate will be the applicable treasury constant maturity rate described above-i.e., for the designated CMT index maturity and for either the relevant interest determination date or the weekly or monthly average, as applicable-as published in H.15(519). - If the applicable rate described above does not appear in H.15(519) by 3:00 P.M., New York City time, on the relevant interest calculation date, unless the calculation is made earlier and the rate is available from one of those sources at that time, then the CMT rate will be the treasury constant maturity rate, or other U.S. treasury rate, for the designated CMT index maturity and with reference to the relevant interest determination date, that: